xiahualiu/docker-web/blog/content/pages/about.md

 My hobby includes weightlifting, and swimming, a gym rat 😊.

-Welcome anyone to my GitHub page at: https://github.com/xiahualiu.
+Welcome anyone to my GitHub page [here](https://github.com/xiahualiu).
 Please note I am **NOT ONLY** a software engineer, **BUT ALSO** with a very good background for hardware design, such as circuit board design, 3D modeling and embedded system development.